 Unfortunately, for those of us who don’t love math, this process can quickly become the most tedious part of a lifting session.
-Let’s set the record straight on what the most common types of barbells are and how they weigh in when compared to each other.
+Let’s set the record straight on what the most common types of barbells are and how much does a barbell weigh when compared to each other.

 Men’s Olympic Barbell

-While you’re more likely to find standard bars in your neighborhood gym, they are not as well-made as most Olympic bars.
-Olympic bars are made to bear extremely heavy loads, but stand barbells tend to bend easier after extended use with heavy loads.
+While you’re more likely to find standard bars in your neighborhood gym, they are not as well-made as most Olympic barbells.
+Olympic bars are made to bear extremely heavy loads, but standard barbells tend to bend easier after extended use with heavy loads.

 Women’s Olympic Barbell

-Even though women’s Olympic barbells are lighter and thinner than men’s barbells, they are still able to bear a lot of weight without bending.
+Even though a women’s Olympic barbell is lighter and thinner than a men’s barbell, it’s still able to bear a lot of weight without bending.
 Even an inexpensive Olympic bar is usually able to maintain its structural integrity better than a mid-range standard barbell.